raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 We want to catenate two deterministic finite state recognizers, and wind up with a finite state recognizer.
 To do that, we'll need a way to convert nondeterministic finite state recognizers into deterministic finite state recognizers.

+---

+## Coverting Nondeterministic to Deterministic Finite-State Recognizers

+As noted, our procedure for joining two recognizers with ε-transitions can create nondeterministic finite-state automata ("NFAs").
+We wish to convert these NFAs to deterministic finite-state automata ("DFAs") so that we end up with a catenation algorithm that can take any two DFA recognizers and return a DFA recognizer for the catenation of the recognizers' languages.

+We have already solved a subset of this problem, in a way.
+Consider the problem of taking the union of two recognizers.
+We did this with the product of the two recognizers.
+The way "product" worked was that it modelled two recognizers being in two different states at a time by creating new states that represented the pair of states each recognizer could be in.

+We can use this approach with NFAs as well: We need a new kind of state to represent when an NFA can be in more than one state at once.

 <!-- UNFINISHED STUFF BELOW -->

 ---